rhiot/gitbook/cloudplatform/adapters/websocket.md

 Websocket protocol adapter bridges Websocket requests with the ActiveMQ Transport.
 It therefore allows you to expose your services via Websocket API.

+## Protocol binding rules

+Websocket protocol adapter uses STOMP protocol to interact to AMQP queue destination:

+      SEND
+      destination:document.save.stompDoc
+      content-type:application/json

+      {"foo":"bar"}^@

+  will map

+      amqp:queue:document.save.stompDoc

+[More information about STOMP over Websocket](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/websocket.html#websocket-stomp
+)

+## Starting Websocket protocol adapter

+This section describes how to start Websocket protocol adapter.

+### Starting Websocket protocol adapter in a PaaS environment

+PaaS distribution of Cloud Platform has Websocket protocol adapter included by default (listening on port 9090).

-### Starting REST protocol adapter programatically in Spring runtime
+### Starting Websocket protocol adapter programatically in Spring runtime

-In the opposite way of the protocol adapters, Websocket protocol adapter comes from ActiveMQ broker, just need the following jar into your POM file and set several system wide parameters
+In the opposite way of the other protocol adapters, Websocket protocol adapter comes from ActiveMQ broker, just need the following jar into your POM file and set several system wide parameters

     	<dependency>
     		<groupId>io.rhiot</groupId>